Skip to main content

 You can also set up Rodz Webhooks to get notified in real time when a target account fires a relevant signal, or automate the whole workflow using Make and Rodz.

-For those comfortable with technical setup, see Getting Started with the Rodz API or explore building a multi-signal pipeline for advanced targeting.
+For those comfortable with technical setup, see Getting Started with the Rodz API or explore building a multi-signal pipeline for more advanced targeting.

 Step 5: Enrich and Qualify Your Target Accounts